 Ultimately, the courts want to facilitate the best relationship between you and your child while also keeping the child as safe as possible.
 If you can address the concerns of the court, you may be able to shift your visitation from being supervised to being unsupervised.

 Not Sure Which Visitation Type Is Right for You?
 Call an Attorney.

 Visitation isn’t a decision you can make on your own.
 If you’re considering divorce and want to ensure you walk away with a solid visitation plan, reach out to an attorney today.
-You can call the Setzer Law Firm team at 817-784-7498 or send us a message.
+You can call the Setzer Law Firm team at 817-424-5050 or send us a message.
 We operate out of Southlake, TX and serve the entire Dallas/Fort Worth Metroplex.